 • If a pupil demonstrates any type of negative behaviour during a lesson, they will receive a C1 from the member of staff.
+This is a verbal reminder of what the teacher would like to see from the student.
 This C1 should be sufficient and gives children the opportunity to rectify any issues before they escalate.